ATemova/crypto-simulator/README.md

 ## ⚠️ Known Limitations (To Be Improved)
 These will be added in future updates:

-- No full blockchain synchronization yet
+- No blockchain synchronization
-- Blocks from peers not merged into local chain
+- Blocks from peers not merged
-- No UTXO model or balances verification
+- No UTXO/accounting model
 - No persistent storage
-- Mining rewards simplified
+- Mining reward simplified
 - No automatic peer discovery

 ## 🛠 Technologies Used
 - Python 3